-- calcium oxalate, calcium phosphate

-- uric acid, ammonium urate

-- struvite (= magnesium ammonium phosphate), and infection stones

-- cysteine, xanthine and 2,8-dihydroxyadenine
+- calcium oxalate, monohydrate and dihydrate, calcium phosphate - uric acid, ammonium urate - magnesium ammonium phosphate (struvite), and infection stones - cysteine, xanthine and 2,8-dihydroxyadenine

-- drug stones

-- stones of unknown composition
+- drug stones - stones of unknown composition

 In emergency cases, the following urinary findings are essential: detection of haematuria, possible UTI and excreted urinary particles.
 Imaging of the patient provides initial diagnostics of the stone, and possible location and size for initial treatment.